cs3110/textbook/src/chapters/interp/inference.md

 `(t = t') S` is defined to be `t S = t' S`.
 So we just apply the substitution on both sides of the constraint.

-Finally a substitution can be applied to a set `C` of constraints; the result `C S` is the result of applying `S` to each of the individual constraints in `C`.
+Finally, a substitution can be applied to a set `C` of constraints; the result `C S` is the result of applying `S` to each of the individual constraints in `C`.